Papua New Guinea national cricket team

-The Papua New Guinea men's national cricket team, nicknamed the Barramundis, is the team that represents the country of Papua New Guinea in international cricket.
+The Papua New Guinea men's national cricket team, nicknamed the Barramundis, represents Papua New Guinea in international cricket.
 The team is organised by Cricket PNG, which has been an associate member of the International Cricket Council (ICC) since 1973.
 Papua New Guinea first gained One-Day International (ODI) status by finishing fourth in the 2014 World Cup Qualifier.
 Papua New Guinea lost both their ODI and T20I status in March 2018 after losing a playoff match against Nepal during the 2018 Cricket World Cup Qualifier, a result that earned ODI and T20I status for their opponents.
 On 26 April 2019, Papua New Guinea defeated Oman to secure a top-four finish in the 2019 ICC World Cricket League Division Two and reclaim their ODI status.

 Papua New Guinea again lost the ODI status in 2023 after a 117-run defeat against USA.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its Members.
 Therefore, all Twenty20 matches played between Papua New Guinea and other ICC members since 1 January 2019 have the full T20I status.